 Gaming on the Mac can be a rewarding experience, but there aren’t a great deal of Mac game controllers available (especially that you know you can rely on).
-Plus, if you’re already used to a Playstation 3 controller (the $40 Dual Shock 3), using something different can be a confusing experience.
-Fortunately, you don’t have to worry about it – you can use your existing PlayStation 3 controller with your Mac via Bluetooth!
+Plus, if you’re already used to a Playstation 3 controller (the $40 Dual Shock 3), using anything different can be confusing.
+Fortunately, you don’t have to worry about it – you can use your existing PlayStation 3 controller with your Mac via Bluetooth.

 Drivers to support the Sony DualShock 3 PlayStation controller are already included in OS X Snow Leopard or later.
 All you have to do is pair it via Bluetooth, and you’re good to play any game that supports a Bluetooth gamepad.
 Github user Statico has posted detailed instructions to make it happen.
 Here’s how to set it up!

 * Note: These instructions are specifically for OS X Snow Leopard, OS X Lion, and OS X Mountain Lion.
-The process is much simpler under OS X Mavericks, and does not require many of the below steps, such as adding the controller to favorites.
+The process is much simpler under OS X Mavericks and newer, and does not require many of the below steps, such as adding the controller to favorites.